robhansen-gemini/assurity-assignment/README.md

 Ensure jmeter is installed, and that the path `apache-jmeter-5.5\bin` has been added to local environment variables

-For dashboarding through a local instance of Grafana, clone this Grafana/InfluxDB docker based solution: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker
+For dashboarding through a local instance of Grafana, clone this Grafana/InfluxDB docker based solution, and follow the guide to get running locally: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker